RainbowMiner/RainbowMiner/README.md

 In this example, the switching hysteresis would be set to 5% (another pool with the same algorithm would need at least a 5% higher price to be accepted) and switched off completely for ZergPoolCoins.

+#### Force a specific region's stratum

+All region stratums are chosen automatically, depending on your "Region" setting in config.txt.
+For some cases, you might want to select a specific region stratum for a pool.

+Example:

+    "Nicehash": {
+        "BTC": "<YOUR_BTC_ADDRESS>",
+        "Worker": "$WorkerName",
+        "Region": "US"
+    },

+In this example, only the US stratum will be used for Nicehash.
+Make sure, that the pool supports a stratum for the selected region.
+If it doesn't, the pool will not show up anymore.

 ### Config\miners.config.txt

 Each miner can be configured by it's own section, in the miners.config.txt